Echague: Etymology

 Fr.
-Pedro Salgado, the Dominican writer, in volume I of his "Cagayan Valley and Eastern Cordillera (1581-1898)," wrote that Echague formerly used to be called Camarag, the name of a big tree then common in the place.
-Before it separated from Nueva Vizcaya, Camarag was Nueva Vizcaya's first capital, before Bayombong was declared such in 1865.
+Pedro Salgado, the Dominican writer, in Volume I of his "Cagayan Valley and Eastern Cordillera (1581-1898)," wrote that Echague formerly used to be called Camarag - the name of a big tree then common in the place.
+Before it separated from Nueva Vizcaya, Camarag was Nueva Vizcaya's first capital, transferring the seat of the provincial government to Bayombong in 1865.

 History

 The town was founded in 1752 and ecclesiastically placed under the patronage of St. Joseph on May 12, 1753.

 Prior to 1856, there were only two provinces in the Cagayan Valley Region: Cagayan and Nueva Vizcaya.
 The province of Cagayan at that time consisted of all towns from Tumauini to the north in Aparri and all other towns from Ilagan southward to Aritao comprised the Province of Nueva Vizcaya.
 In order to facilitate the work of the missionaries in the evangelization of the Cagayan Valley, a royal decree was issued on May 1, 1856, that created the Province of Isabela consisting of the towns of Gamu, Angadanan, Bindang (now Roxas) and Camarag (now Echague), Carig (now Santiago City) and Palanan.
 The new province was named in honor of Queen Isabela II of Spain.

 Missionaries wanted to transfer the town from the banks of the Cagayan River to the Ganano River 10 kilometers away.
 The people rebelled because the soil was more fertile along the Cagayan River.
 But in 1776, they were forcibly transferred.
-Some 72 years later, the people returned to Camarag, later renamed after Rafael de Echagüe y Bermingham, a former Spanish governor-general.
+Some 72 years later, the people returned to Camarag.
+On 1863, Camarag was renamed after Rafael de Echagüe y Bermingham, a former Spanish governor-general.

-Cityhood

-House Bill 5970 was filed last January 2020 for the conversion of the municipality of Echague into a component city in the province of Isabela.
-The bill is currently pending with the committee on local government since January 21, 2020.
-On February 23, 2021, as introduced by Senator Imee Marcos, Senate Bill 2067 was filed in the Senate with pending status in the committee on February 24, 2021.

 Geography

+Echague is situated 63.11 km from the provincial capital Ilagan, and 375.49 km from the country's capital city of Manila.

 Barangays

 Echague is politically subdivided into 64 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.